An abstract tunnel filled with laser-like lights and rectangles

 The U.S. National Science Foundation Game Maker Awards is an exciting opportunity for students in grades K-12 to showcase their creativity, technical skills and passion for game design.

-The NSF Game Maker Awards for grades K-12 commemorate NSF's 75th anniversary by engaging students in a video game design challenge.
+The NSF Game Maker Awards for grades K-12 commemorate NSF's 75th anniversary by engaging students in a video game design competition.

 The competition aims to make STEM subjects exciting and accessible, encouraging students to imagine life in the year 2100 and the role science and technology will play in shaping the future.